 Caleb currently represents misclassified employees in cases in state and federal court, as well as in arbitration.
 In addition, Caleb represents women subjected to pay discrimination and, as a result, paid less than their male colleagues in California.

 Caleb also represents tobacco consumers as a member of the plaintiffs’ steering committee for In Re: Santa Fe Natural Tobacco Company Marketing and Sales Practices Litigation (MDL 2695) currently pending in the U.S. District Court for the District of New Mexico.
 The Santa Fe MDL was recently the subject of an in-depth article published by Bloomberg Businessweek in an article entitled “Nature’s Cancer Sticks: American Spirits Long, Strange Trip to Court.”
-Caleb is also currently part of the ZR team representing the multiple U.S. states in investigations and litigation against pharmaceutical manufacturers, drug distributors, and pharmacies for their roles in the ongoing opioid crisis.
+Caleb is also currently part of the ZR team representing the multiple U.S. states in investigations and litigation against entities responsible for the deceptive marketing and sale of opioids..

 Caleb leads the firm’s involvement in representing a sexual assault survivor of Larry Nassar, the former Michigan State University team physician and U.S. Women’s Gymnastics Team coach.
 Nassar has been sentenced to up to 175 years in prison and dozens of high-ranking university and gymnastics officials have been ousted or face criminal investigations for their role in these heinous crimes.
 Among other issues, Caleb is defending Michigan P.A.
 183 which provided a brief window for child sexual assault survivors to bring suit regardless of whether the statute of limitations had previously lapsed.